 Adding a new course

-Fill in the course's information and prerequisites (see below) and then Save.
+- Fill in the course's information and prerequisites—at minimum, you must enter a name and abbreviation.

 Courses have a lot of different fields to fill in!
 Some fields (marked with )are available in the Add New Course dialog.
 All fields are available on the course's catalog page.